fyndoc/vms/docs/onboarding.md

 * A vendor

 :::info When to choose Brand?
 If you're an organisation that wishes to perform complete catalogue data management, enrol as a **Brand**.
-As a brand, you can create tasks for the internal and external parties (vendors) to perform content acquisition, enrichment, audit, and many more.
+As a brand, you can create tasks for the internal team as well as external service providers and agencies (vendors) to perform content acquisition, enrichment, audit, and many more.
 :::

 :::info When to choose Vendor?